LucaCanali/Miscellaneous/Spark_Physics/README.md

   - This uses CMS open data from 2012, made available via the CERN opendata portal:
     [ DOI:10.7483/OPENDATA.CMS.IYVQ.1J0W](http://opendata.cern.ch/record/6021)
   - The original data, converted to [nanoaod format](http://cds.cern.ch/record/2752849/files/Fulltext.pdf), is shared in [ROOT format](https://root.cern/about/)
-  - Data is also provided in Apache Parquet and Apache ORC format
+  - Data has been converted and made available for this work in snappy-compressed Apache Parquet and Apache ORC formats
   - Datasets you can download and use for this analysis:
   - 53 million events (16 GB), original files in ROOT format: root://eospublic.cern.ch//eos/root-eos/benchmark/Run2012B_SingleMu.root
     - see [Notes](#Notes) on how to access data using the XRootD protocol (`root://`) and how to read it.